Home

 Vegan Apple Slaw

 Years ago, friends had us over for dinner.
 I love when friends go out of their way to cook vegan, don't you?
+Awwwww!
 They discovered this slaw while watching Emeril.
 A little tweaking of the original recipe to make it vegan and you are left with this vegetable salad recipe which is 100% fantastic.

 • 2 cups thinly sliced cabbage